Our Background

 Director, Diaspora Affairs Department

-Director, International Organization Department
+Deputy-Director, International Organization Department

 Segun Akintoye

-Head, Research, Monitoring and Information Services Department
+Deputy-Director, Research, Monitoring and Information Services Department

 Director, Programme Management Department